The Second Hand Effect

 One way of contributing is by trading secondhand.

-So far we have calculated the potential carbon reduction from five different marketplaces.
-Schibsted has more than 30 sites around the world for secondhand shopping – imagine the impact from all of our users.
+Schibsted has marketplaces for secondhand shopping in 22 countries around the world for secondhand shopping – imagine the impact from all of our users.
 Together we are creating a huge global Second Hand Effect.

 Read all about the Second Hand Effect at: secondhandeffect.schibsted.com